bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_main.md

 3. **Univariate calculus** (to be added) - Functions that describe the underlying principles of a data generating process can be useful in understanding the data originating from this process.
 These functions can be manipulated to extract important information about this data and to draw conclusions from it.

 4. **Multivariate calculus** (to be added) - These functions usually are not only a function of a single variable, but often of multiple variables.
 Understanding these functions with respect to each of these variables gives insight in the underlying data generating process and allows for better understanding of the underlying process.

+5. **Probability theory** (to be added) - When uncertainty is involved in noisy signals, exact values cannot be determined.
+Embracing the random nature of these signals opens up a completely new field, called probability theory, which provides the analytical solution to problems where uncertainty is involved.